gregtwallace/certwarden.com/docs/3_user_interface/5_certificates.md

 # Certificates

 The Certificates section provides management of certificates.
 Certificates contain individual ACME orders grouped together.
-When a client retrieves a certificate, LeGo CertHub is designed to return the most recent valid order associated with that certificate.
+When a client retrieves a certificate, Cert Warden is designed to return the most recent valid order associated with that certificate.

 ## View All